Creating a Job

 Pre-execution Command |

-Defines a command that runs immediately before running the job.
+Defines a command that executes immediately before job execution.
 The return code is ignored.

 |